What is PLM Software?

 - Facilitates the design and development of your products

-- Improves human resources management by optimizing your decision-making
+- Improves human resources management by optimising your decision-making

 - Offers higher quality by processing product testing and experience feedback